 You may have heard this before.
-That when you refinance you get to skip two payments.
+That when you refinance you get to skip two mortgage payments.
 In fact, it’s not uncommon to hear a lender actually promote this notion.
 If so, I think it’s a bit misleading.
-There’s no such thing as skipping payments during a refinance, the payments are made just in a different manner.
+There’s no such thing as skipping mortgage payments during a refinance, the payments are made just in a different manner.

 First, it’s important to understand that mortgage interest is paid in arrears.
 That means each month when you make a mortgage payment, you’re actually paying for the time you owned the property from the previous month.
 Arrears simply means ‘backwards’ in a sense.
 But that’s exactly how mortgage interest is handled.

 Second, let’s consider prepaid interest.
 You probably don’t remember this from your initial closing, but you might.
 If you don’t remember, get a copy of the settlement statement you signed at your closing when you first bought and financed the home.
 You will see the term “interest” as a line item along with a number of days listed.
 The number of days listed is the number of days up until the first of the following month.
 If you closed on the 20th, the lender collected 10 days of interest at closing.
 This is in effect your very first mortgage payment, you just paid it ahead of time.